noemie-tee/portfolio/_pages/about.md

   - /about.html
 ---

-I'm Noemie Tee, a technical artist specialized in Unreal Engine with a passion for all kinds of Procedural Content Generation, tools that simplify artistic processes  and shaders authoring.
+I'm Noemie Tee, a technical artist specialized in Unreal Engine with a passion for all kinds of
+:house_with_garden: Procedural Content Generation
+:hammer_and_wrench: Tools that simplify artistic processes,
+:art: and shaders authoring.

+My skills include